-- (a) for a digital timer: depressing a button to stop the countdown of both digital displays; - (b) for an analogue chess clock: depressing both clock buttons such that they are balanced and neither player's clock is ticking.
+- (a) for a digital timer: pressing a button or part of the screen whose purpose is to stop the countdown of both digital displays; - (b) for an analogue chess clock: depressing both clock buttons such that they are balanced and neither player's clock is ticking.

-1.4.4 Use of Timer Mandatory
+1.4.4 Use of a Timer is Mandatory

-The use of a timer is mandatory for all games played under these Rules.
+The use of a timer is mandatory for all games played under these Rules, though if there is a shortage of suitable timers, the Director will, using discretion, decide on a course of action.